 When Is a Preliminary Hearing Held?

-- There are reasons to believe it was you
+- There are reasons to believe you were the perpetrator.

-Your lawyer can advise you to waive the preliminary hearing for strategic reasons.
-However, this is rare since preliminary hearings can help develop a better defense.
-Let the criminal defense lawyers at the Simmrin Law Group fight for your rights today.
+Your lawyer may advise you to waive a preliminary hearing for strategic reasons.
+This is rare since preliminary hearings often help attorneys develop better legal strategies.
+Your attorney can also explain what is the probable cause hearing process and your legal rights at a pre-trial hearing.

-Getting legal representation is important because that is the best way to ensure your rights are respected.
-During a preliminary hearing, you have the right to be represented by a lawyer, confront and cross-examine witnesses, and present witnesses on your behalf.
+Getting legal representation is important because it is the best way to ensure that your rights are respected.
+During your hearing, you have the right to present witness testimony and question and cross-examine witnesses.
+Also, you can have a criminal defense lawyer represent you during your hearing.

-What Happens During a Preliminary Hearing in California?
+What Will Happen During a Preliminary Hearing in California?

-Both the prosecution and defense will present their evidence and witnesses.
-The standard of proof is lower than on a real trial since the judge must only determine if there is probable cause.
+Both the prosecution and defense present their evidence and witnesses.
+The standard of proof is lower than it is during a real trial since the judge must only determine if there is probable cause.
 That means the evidence presented does not need to be substantial.

-- The prosecution will present its case: They can even call witnesses to support their claim.
-For example, if you are charged with driving under the influence (DUI) after an accident, one of your passengers may testify that they saw you drinking before getting behind the wheel.
+Initially, the prosecution presents evidence they have to use against you.
+They can call witnesses and use witness testimony to support their case.
+For example, you are charged with driving under the influence (DUI), and one of your passengers can serve as a witness who claims they saw you drinking before getting behind the wheel.

 Complete a Free Case Evaluation form now

-The most probable outcome is to get charged.
-In that case, all further proceedings regarding this case will be moved to a trial court within the next 15 days.
-You must appear at a new arraignment (or hearing) if imposed with additional charges.
+Alternatively, the most probable outcome is to get charged.
+In this case, all further proceedings regarding your criminal charges will be moved to a trial court within the next 15 days.
+You must appear at a new arraignment (or hearing) if you face additional charges.

-If that is your case, your next step should be preparing a pre-trial motion.
-While most preliminary audiences end up with the judge finding probable cause to charge you, there are a few instances when the outcome is different.
+If this is your situation, prepare a pre-trial motion.
+Most prelims end with a judge finding probable cause to charge you.
+There are instances when there are concerns about the credibility of the prosecution’s evidence and witnesses, and in these instances, the outcome is different.

 Other Possible Outcomes of a Preliminary Hearing

-Preliminary hearings can have various outcomes, depending on the circumstances of your case.
+Preliminary hearings can have various outcomes.
+The results depend on the circumstances of your case.
+Your lawyer can provide you with details about possible hearing outcomes, including:

-- No probable cause is found: That could happen due to the court’s findings or your lawyer’s intervention.
-In those cases, the charges can get dismissed.
+- No probable cause is found.
+This can happen due to the court’s findings, a lack of physical evidence against you, or your lawyer’s intervention.
+In this situation, your criminal charges could be dismissed.

-- You are found to have committed other offenses: That could happen as a result of the evidence presented by the prosecutors.
-In those cases, more charges can get added to the original complaint.
+- You are found to have committed other offenses.
+This might occur as a result of the prosecutor’s evidence.
+If this occurs, more charges can be added to the original complaint.

-- Reduce felony charges to misdemeanors: If you don’t have any prior convictions, or If the judge finds your offense not-so-severe, they can reduce the felony charges to misdemeanors.
+- Felony charges are reduced to misdemeanors.
+If you don’t have any prior convictions or if a judge finds your offense to be minor, they can reduce your felony charges to misdemeanor charges.

 Other Benefits of a Preliminary Hearing: Resolving a Case by a Negotiated Plea

-A preliminary hearing gives the prosecutors and defendants a chance to assess how a trial would develop.
-And in many cases, that could mean the difference between the parties coming to an arrangement.
+A preliminary hearing gives prosecutors and defendants a chance to assess how a trial will develop.
+In many cases, that could mean the difference between the parties discussing plea bargains.
+After an examination of physical evidence, defense witnesses, and other information, the parties may initiate plea negotiations.

 Frequently Asked Questions

-If you have never gone through the court process before, you likely have many questions about the preliminary hearing portion.
-We can provide the answers you need.
+Dealing with the aftermath of a criminal charge is daunting.
+If you have never gone through the court process before, you likely have many questions.
+We provide the answers you need below.

 Can I Be Sent to Jail After a Preliminary Hearing?